 Java highlighting.
 To assist the user in navigating the source code, the Java display highlights the source code with coloring in a typical fashion.

 Type bindings.
-Bindings of real-world types to program elements are established by highlighting element in the source code and then selecting desired real-world types from a list.
+Each binding of a real-world type to a program element is established by highlighting the element in the source code and then selecting the desired real-world type from a list.
 By default, bindings are not displayed in the source code.
 They are displayed via tooltips.
-If desired, Falcon will inject Java comments into the source code to indicate bindings.
+As a convenience to the user, Falcon has an option that will inject Java comments into the source code to indicate bindings.
 These bindings establish an interpretation that links otherwise purely logical elements of the source code to real-world types.

 Statistics.
-Statistics about the real-world type system are displayed including the number of types, type rules, and bindings of real-world types to program elements.
+Statistics about the real-world type system are displayed including the numbers of types, type rules, and bindings of real-world types to program elements.

 Real-world types.
 The list of type names is presented.
-For each, the attributes of the types (e.g., measurement units), are listed.
+For each, the attributes of the type (e.g., measurement units), are listed.

 Program element types.
 In the display of the Java source code, by hovering the mouse over a program element, the real-world type associated with the element is displayed as a tooltip.
 This mechanism allows the user to review and check the real-world typing for a complete expression by moving the mouse over the expression in an appropriate way.